 The Bennington County Regional Commission (BCRC) updates and maintains a Regional Plan which provides a big picture of growth and change in the Region.
 Woodford is a member of the Commission.
 The Woodford Plan takes the Regional Plan into consideration, and it is felt that the two reinforce each other in the substantive policy areas.
-Woodford should take an active role in the BCRC via appointed representatives, not only to express the Woodford point of view but to have a say in other areas of region or statewide concern.
+Woodford should continue to take an active role in the BCRC via appointed representatives, not only to express the Woodford point of view provide the Woodford perspective but also to have a say in other areas of regional or statewide concern.